samudurand/did-you-hear-publisher/README.md

 ## What is it?

-This project is the backend of a Slack bot designed to publish daily news and regular summaries about news worthy topics.
+This project is the backend of a Slack bot designed to publish daily news and regular summaries.
+It uses Amazon Bedrock's AI capabilities to automatically generate summaries, or you can write them manually.
+The bot helps you efficiently share information about news worthy topics.
 We use it internally to publish regular updates about AWS services and publications.

 The **serverless** infrastructure necessary is deployed to AWS using [AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/home.html).